ecrucru/anticrux/README.md

 	- Library: bug fix in the processing of the option AntiCrux.options.ai.noStatOnForcedMove
 	- Library: new method AntiCrux.prototype.getOppositePlayer
 	- UI: improved layout for the history of the moves
+	- Library: improvement of the deep analysis
+	- Library: new parameter for AntiCrux.prototype.isEndGame
+	- Library: the minimal search depth is now 1 (previously 3)

 ### License